PhotoMart’s operating hours are Monday to Friday, from 9:20 AM to 5:00 PM.

-We all know how late November to Xmas goes .. everyone is stressed and clients (yours and mine) want their orders yesterday!
+We all know how late November to Christmas goes… everyone is stressed and clients (yours and mine) want their orders yesterday!

-Here are a couple of ideas to make your November/December orders less stressful.
+Here are a few tips to help make your November/December orders less stressful:

-You have here a wonderful team of hardworking Artisans putting in long hours to get your orders out.
-At this time of year our turn-around times generally blow out so don’t stress they aren’t being overlooked.
-Our goal is to have your order safely in your custody before we close for Xmas.
+You have here a wonderful team of hardworking artisans putting in long hours to get your orders out.
+During this time of year, turnaround times may extend—please don’t worry, your orders are not being overlooked.
+Our goal is to have your order safely in your custody before we close for Christmas.

-We will accept orders throughout December and work hard to get them on the way right up until we close for the year.
-We will be closed from Midday 22rd December 2023 and reopen 15th January 2023.
+We will continue accepting orders throughout December and work hard to get them dispatched right up until we close.

 Brightness 100cd/m2